dspinellis/kbd-layout-fix/README.md

 layout every time you switch to another window.
 If you forget to do that they text you type will come out as gibberish.

+## Use
+To use a script `#include` the `.ahk` file in your AutoHotKey definitions.
+For example, add a line `#include greek-latin-fix.ahk`.
+Reload the AutoHotKey definitions and press the corresponding shortcut (for Greek-Latin mappings Ctrl-Alt-G).

+## Operation
 Code in this repository addresses the problem by programming [AutoHotKey](https://www.autohotkey.com/) with a script that fixes the selected text.